github/opensource.guide/activities/forking/index.md

 <a id="making-changes" title="Making and pushing changes" class="toc-item"></a>
 ## Making and pushing changes

-Go ahead and make a few changes to the project using your favorite text editor, like [Notepad++](http://www.notepad-plus-plus.org/) or [Sublime Text](http://www.sublimetext.com/).
+Go ahead and make a few changes to the project using your favorite text editor, like [Atom](https://atom.io).
 You could, for example, change the text in *index.html* to add your GitHub username.

 When you're ready to submit your changes, type up a *commit summary* in GitHub for Desktop, and click **Commit**.